 6. Thank the interviewer for the opportunity to present your portfolio.

-If you follow these key points of how to do a portfolio presentation, you can be assured that the interviewer will leave with a thorugh impression of your abilities.
+If you follow these key points of how present your portfolio you can be assured that the interviewer will leave with a thorough impression of your abilities.

 Have a creative career related question?
-You send us a question, we find someone to answer it!
+If you send us a question, we find someone to answer it!

 Anne Hubben believes the only thing worse than looking for a job you want is looking for a job you don’t want.
 Anne is a career coach and recruiter for creative talent.
 She has been recruiting creatives in the design and advertising industry for 17 years and coaching them internationally for 6 years.
 She can be found at AnneHubben.com where she offers free resources and creative career tips.
 Say hello on Twitter, Linkedin, Facebook or Google+.